 Our new Sculpture and extend media hire, Visual Arts Assistant Professor Melanie Jones has been screening her films and garnering numerous awards and nominations.

-Currently, Melanie will present the world premier of her full-length feature film “FSM” at the upcoming 2015 Whistler Film Festival on December 3rd and 5th.
+Melanie presented the world premier of her full-length feature film “FSM” at the 2015 Whistler Film Festival.

-Her film continues to generated press, social media attention and outstanding reviews from The Province, Georgia Straight and Indiewire.
+Her film continues to generate press, social media attention, and outstanding reviews from The Province, Georgia Straight, and Indiewire.

 Scott Sheffield and Robin Anderson

 In October 2015, Dr. Scott Sheffield and Robin Anderson combined their research interests in submitting a proposal for a 4-year Insight Grant from the Social Sciences and Humanities Research Council (SSHRC), this is the major federal government funding agency for the social sciences and humanities.
 The proposal brings together the expertise of seven scholars from five different universities to explore the impact of the Second World War on British Columbia and its residents, a subject that has received scant attention in provincial histories.
 The diverse scholars plan to divide their data gathering efforts and share all resources electronically, in order to make the most efficient use of precious public funding.
 Here at UFV, Sheffield, the principle investigator for the proposal, will organise the digitisation of 15 provincial newspapers for the entire war period, with the help of undergraduate student Research Assistants hired with the grant money, as well as coordinate community archival research on Vancouver Island and in Northern BC.
 Anderson will assist with the digitising project and be responsible for Vancouver-based archives.
 Read More

 Dr. Martha Dow

 Policing Major Events: Perspectives from Around the World – published November 2014